 Sawmill Ridge Peak is located west of Bridgeport, California on the Sawmill Ridge north of Twin Lakes.
 It is referred to as Peak 10,325’ on the “Sawmill Ridge” on topographic maps or as "Sawmill Ridge" on Google Earth™.
-It has a prominence of about 310'.
+It has a prominence of over 310'.
 The summit is rocky, but requires only light scrambling.

 It can be hiked from the Buckeye Campground via a longer trail, or via Twin Lakes Road via a steep scramble.
 Either way, the views are stunning.
 With Eagle Peak 11,845'. to the north and the Sawtooth Ridge to the south.
 The Sweetwater Mountains dominate in the east along with other large Nevada peaks further in the distance.

-The mountain can be combined with the higher Robinson Peak 10,793’ by adding 2 1/2 miles round trip.
+The mountain can easily be combined with the higher Robinson Peak 10,793’ by adding 2 1/2 miles round trip.

 Getting ThereTwin Lakes Road route